DEKHTIARJonathan/Born2Data/content/articles/deeplearninginstall-Part4-Docker-for-Deep-Learning.md

 ### B. Installing Nvidia-Docker

 Docker is up and running, and that's awesome!
-However, due to hardware-agnostic and platform-agnostic containers, it is possible to access the GPUs from inside a container.
+However, due to the fact that containers are *hardware-agnostic and platform-agnostic*, it is impossible to access the GPUs from inside a container.
 Which is, you must admit, a big lame for any deep learner.
 So Nvidia came up with a *plugin* designed to solve this problem: **Nvidia-Docker**.

 **Installation:**
 ```bash